On this page: Our journey | #WeAreNPs | Members leading change | RNAO's partnerships and engagements | RNAO policy | Capacity building | RNAO media

 Join the #WeAreNPs social media campaign to increase the public’s understanding of the vital role NPs play in Ontario’s health system.
 Download the image, add your fact or story about NPs (using a photo-editing tool, such as Paint, Photoshop or Canva) and share it on your social media platform of choice using “#WeAreNPs” using “#WeAreNPs” and tag @RNAO on X (formerly Twitter) or @registerednurses on Instagram.
 Or, create your own sign (or print this one in teal or this one in orange), snap a photo and/or video and share it.
 Remember to wear your NP pin in the photo as well.

 If you take a video, please share a few words on what being an NP means to you.
+We encourage all NPs to wear their NP pin – always – in the videos, at work and also when speaking with elected officials and reporters.

 Image